Championship Bull Riding: History

 Stock contractor Terry Williams and Texas businessman Joel Logan founded Championship Bull Riding (CBR) in Carthage, Texas, in 2002.
 ProRodeo Hall of Fame cowboy and four-time world champion bull rider Tuff Hedeman was an integral part of the live event production and an ambassador for the organization from 2011 to 2018 after serving as president from 2005 to 2011.
 In early 2018, Hedeman left CBR to start his own organization: the Tuff Hedeman Bull Riding Tour.

-Many bull riders who competed in CBR were also regulars on the Professional Rodeo Cowboys Association (PRCA) circuit.
+Many bull riders who competed in CBR were also regulars on the Professional Rodeo Cowboys Association (PRCA) circuit, competing in its complete rodeos and bull riding-only Xtreme Bulls tour.

 From 2002 through 2007, CBR was televised on the Outdoor Channel; in 2008 on RFD-TV; from 2009 through 2011 on Great American Country; and from 2012 through 2017 was broadcast on Fox Sports Networks.

 The CBR World Finals event was held in different locations of the United States throughout the years.
 From 2002 through 2004, it was held in Kansas City, Missouri; in 2005 in Jackson, Mississippi; from 2006 through 2008 in Las Vegas, Nevada; in 2009 and 2010 again in Kansas City, Missouri, now in conjunction with the American Royal; in 2011 in Loveland, Colorado; and from 2012 through 2018 in Cheyenne, Wyoming, at Cheyenne Frontier Days, held in conjunction with the annual PRCA rodeo there.

 From 2009 through 2018, CBR awarded its annual World Champion a $100,000 bonus, and from 2013 through 2017, the winning rider of the World Finals event was awarded $50,000.

 In the summer of 2009, CBR launched the Million Dollar Bull Team Challenge.
 In these events, teams of 10 stock contractors with three bulls per team competed against each other at selected CBR events by showcasing their bulls against riders for large payout purses and accumulated points towards the year-end Bull Team Challenge championship.
 The Million Dollar Bull Team Challenge was first held by the Professional Bull Riders (PBR) at certain Built Ford Tough Series (BFTS) events in 2008.
 However, it was discontinued by said organization after that one year, before being picked up by CBR the following year.
 Also in the summer of 2009, CBR launched a series of residency events at Cowtown Coliseum in the Historic Stockyards in Fort Worth, Texas, known as the Horizon Series, in which up-and-coming riders competed to try and work their way up to the elite, televised tour.

 The Horizon Series became a traveling tour beginning with the 2010 CBR season.
 In the summer of that year, the Horizon Series expanded to include 52 events at Cowtown Coliseum, as well as events at Billy Bob's Texas, also in the Fort Worth Stockyards.
 Also in 2010, Cinch Jeans became the title sponsor of the televised CBR tour, thus becoming the Cinch CBR Tour.